Email Deliverability: How to Avoid Having Yours Tagged as Spam

 Will these tips get you “guaranteed inbox delivery”?
 No. Nobody can guarantee that.
 Even the best campaigns can run into occasional glitches that cause the mail to be filtered as spam.

 But what CAN be guaranteed is that high engagement and low complaints will improve or restore your sender reputation with the ISPs.
-In turn, you’ll have the best shot at reaching your goal: your recipient’s Inbox.
+In turn, you’ll have the best shot at reaching your goal: your recipient’s inbox.